 Weed Control

 To manage weeds around your Hydrangeas, start with a clear planting bed.
 Soon after planting, add a thick layer of mulch to retain moisture and keep any weed seeds from germinating.
-If they do manage to sneak through, the mulch layer will make them easier to remove.
+If they do sneak through, the mulch layer will make them easier to remove.

-Pull any weeds as soon as you spot them and avoid using herbicides to prevent damage to the roots and surrounding environment.
+Pull any weeds as soon as you spot them, and avoid using herbicides to prevent damage to the roots and surrounding environment.

 Diseases and Pests